portxchange/developer-documentation/key-management.md

 To create an API Key, a Developer has to open the Developer Portal.

-1. Navigate to the block named 'Create API key'
+1. Navigate to the block named `Create API key`
 2. Enter the API Key name.
 It must be unique and can contain any alphanumeric characters, as well as symbols.
-3. Click 'Generate API key'.
+3. Click `Generate API key`.
 The validation message may appear.
 If it does, check the input and repeat.
 4. If successful, the API key will appear in the `Your API key` field.
 5. Copy the API key and store it securely. is